 *Attendance at MUS 20 recitals is mandatory for all Music majors.

 - Junior and Senior Recitals are required for all Performance majors.
-They are to be scheduled as follows:
+Students must go to "Scheduling a Recital" to download the recital packet.
+The general sequence of events for scheduling your recital are as follows:

 - The student and instructor will determine an approximate date during the semester prior to the recital.